-Students in the MS in CMHC may have the ability to become licensed as a Licensed Mental Health Counselor in the State of Florida.
+Students in the program may have the ability to become a Licensed Mental Health Counselor in the State of Florida.
 Students interested in pursuing licensure or postgraduate employment are responsible for researching the specific requirements to attain these outcomes.
-As employment requirements and licensing requirements may change, it is incumbent upon the student to be aware of their specific academic needs.
+As employment requirements and licensing requirements may change, it is incumbent upon students to be aware of their specific academic needs.

-In the State of Florida, the current requirements and process for licensure as a Mental Health Counselor:
+In the State of Florida, the current requirements and process for licensure as a Mental Health Counselor may include:

 - 1. Students must graduate with a 60-credit Master's degree that includes 1,000 hours of fieldwork at an approved site. - Upon graduation, students register as a Mental Health Intern with the State of Florida.
-This is post-Master's and must be completed by the Student.Part of this process includes verification of practicum and internship hours through a letter generated by the Registrar's Office at the university.Part of this process includes verification of practicum and internship hours through a letter generated by the Registrar's Office at the university.Part of this process includes verification of practicum and internship hours through a letter generated by the Registrar's Office at the university.Part of this process includes verification of practicum and internship hours through a letter generated by the Registrar's Office at the university.Part of this process includes verification of practicum and internship hours through a letter generated by the Registrar's Office at the university.Part of this process includes verification of practicum and internship hours through a letter generated by the Registrar's Office at the university.Part of this process includes verification of practicum and internship hours through a letter generated by the Registrar's Office at the university.Part of this process includes the process includes the process of the pro - 3.
+This is post-Master's and must be completed by the Student.
+Part of this process includes verification of practicum and internship hours through a letter generated by the Registrar's Office at the university. - 3.
 Students may need copies of their syllabi or course descriptions from the Academic Catalog.
 This may be true when attempting to become licensed in other states as well. - 4.
 In the State of Florida, once students are Registered Mental Health Interns, they must complete a minimum of two years post graduate work under appropriate supervision.
 Students must check with the Licensing Board for details and specifics on these requirements. - 5.
 During this two-year post-Master's clinical experience, students will have the opportunity to sit for the state approved licensing exam. - 6.
-Upon successful completion of all licensing requirements, students may be approved by the State Board and offered a license as a Mental Health Counselor
+Upon successful completion of all licensing requirements, students may be approved by the State Board and offered a license as a Mental Health Counselor.